eduardolundgren/gulp-umd/README.md

 * `<%= global %>`: Contains the browser globals normalized values from the options dependencies array, e.g. `['a', 'b']` turns into `root.a, root.b`.
 * `<%= namespace %>`: The namespace where the exported value is going to be set on the browser, e.g. `root.Foo.Bar`.
 * `<%= exports %>`: What the module should return, e.g. `Foo.Bar`.
 By default it returns the filename with uppercase without extension, e.g. `foo.js` returns `Foo`.

+## Contributing

+1. Fork it!
+2. Create your feature branch: `git checkout -b my-new-feature`
+3. Commit your changes: `git commit -m 'Add some feature'`
+4. Push to the branch: `git push origin my-new-feature`
+5. Submit a pull request :D